cakeng/SNU_CS_OS_2021_Courseworks/README.md

 ------------img files

 ------Building the OS------
-Entering osfall2021-team1-proj1 and directory run ./generate.sh
+Enter osfall2021-team1-proj1 and directory run ./generate.sh

 ------Building Test Files------
-Enter osfall2021-team1-proj1/test and make mount directory
+Enter osfall2021-team1-proj1/test and create mount directory.
 build with arm-linux-gnueabi-gcc test_ptree.c
 run ./mnt.sh to mount root image and copy the binary to the root directory in the mounted image.